Facebook Pixel

 How is sex work regulated in Amsterdam’s red light district?

 Sex work is legal in the Netherlands, but it is heavily regulated in the red light district.
-Sex workers must be at least 21 years old, have a valid work permit, and undergo regular health checks.
+Sex workers must be at least 21 years old, have a valid work permit, and can take health checks.
 They also have the right to refuse clients, and are protected by the law.

 What are the hours of operation for the red light windows?